AmitYuLife/yulife-app-storybook/README.md

 Always when creating a migration follow this file name format: `version_name_of_the_migration`

+Please use the snippet called `migration` to make sure all the types/initial file structure are correct

 Example: `0001_add_user_new_fields`

 All migration versions needs to follow this format: